prometheus/graphite_exporter/README.md

 lines.
 The first mapping rule that matches a graohite metric wins.

-Metrics that don't match any mapping in the configuration file are translated into Prometheus metrics without any labels and with name in which every non-alphanumeric character except `_` and `:` is replaced by `_`.
+Metrics that don't match any mapping in the configuration file are translated into Prometheus metrics without any labels and with name in which every non-alphanumeric character except `_` and `:` is replaced with `_`.

 If you have a very large set of metrics you may want to skip the ones that don't match the mapping configuration.
 If that is the case you can force this behaviour